ComparisonSommo decision guide

 The Verdict

-There is no wrong choice between Sauvignon Blanc and Riesling: they serve different purposes and suit different moments.
+There is no wrong choice here, and framing it as riesling vs sauvignon blanc changes nothing: the two serve different purposes and suit different moments.
 Sauvignon Blanc is the wine you reach for when you want something reliably crisp and refreshing, a wine that does exactly what you expect every time.
 Riesling is the wine you reach for when you want to be surprised, challenged, or moved, a grape capable of producing some of the most thrilling white wines on earth.

 If you are new to white wine and want a safe starting point, Sauvignon Blanc is the easier entry.
 If you are ready to go deeper and discover a grape that will reward you for years, Riesling is calling.